rectorphp/getrector-com/data/blog/posts/2022/2022-02-xx-success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application.md

 99% of the PHP files were converted automatically, editing 200k+ lines of code.

-* Automated migration by Custom Rector rules (2000+files)
+* Automated migration by Custom Rector rules (2000+ files)
   * Fuel Query Builder -> Laravel Query Builder
   * Non psr-4 -> psr-4
     * We created a dummy autoloader to run Rector, because we did not install FuelPHP
     * Adding namespaces, and moving files to the correct dir Converting Config
   * `File, Response` Class -> Laravel `Response` facades or helpers
   * `Input, Upload` Class -> Laravel `Request`  facades or helpers
   * FuelPHP Exceptions -> Mapped to Laravel Exceptions
   * There were a lot of other ad-hoc rules specific to our code

-* Manual migration (~10 files)
+* Manual migration (~20 files)
   * Routes
     * There are no routes in FuelPHP
   * Some parts of authentication